Tempo · BPM page

 How do I transition between 90 and 92 BPM?

 A 2 BPM difference is easily managed with your pitch fader or sync function.
-Focus on harmonic compatibility using the Camelot wheel — matching keys matters more than a small BPM gap.
+Focus on harmonic compatibility using the Camelot wheel — matching keys matter more than a small BPM gap.
 Use Mixgraph's chemistry scoring to find the best matches.

-About 90 BPM in DJ Mixing
+About 90 BPM in DJ mixing

 90 BPM is a slower tempo perfect for warm-ups and deeper grooves.
 DJs often use this tempo to build atmosphere and create space for vocal elements.